To assist schools to improve student outcomes.

-In 2014, the Queensland Government commenced the Great Results Guarantee, a four-year funding initiative to improve student outcomes.
-This program passes on to Queensland state schools funding provided by the Australian Government's Students First initiative.
+In 2014, the Queensland Government commenced a four-year funding initiative to improve student outcomes and school performance.
+This program passes on to Queensland state schools $794 million provided by the Australian Government's Students First initiative.

-All Queensland state schools (including Independent Public Schools) will receive a share of the funding and will enter into an agreement that commits them to guarantee that every student will either:
+All Queensland state schools (including Independent Public Schools) will receive a share of the funding in 2016 and 2017.

 Schools will publish their agreements on their websites so that the community can see how this funding is being used.

-Schools will have the flexibility and autonomy to decide how the funding should be invested.
+Schools have the flexibility and autonomy to decide how the funding should be invested.
 Student performance is measured throughout the year and schools are required to demonstrate to the school community how the extra funding is helping to maximise learning outcomes for all students.

-All state schools
+All state schools.

 |Term 1||February||40% annual allocation|

-|Semester 1 Term 2||May||10% annual allocation|
+|Term 2||May||10% annual allocation|

-|Semester 2 Term 3||July||40% annual allocation|
+|Term 3||July||40% annual allocation|

-|Semester 2 Term 4||October||10% annual allocation|
+|Term 4||October||10% annual allocation|

 OneSchool Expenditure Cost Centre: 2070

-Telephone: (07) 3513 5964
+Telephone: (07) 3513 5848

 This page was last reviewed on 05 Dec 2016 at 04:52PM